EU market rules

 Fighting late payments

-The European Commission is organising the European late payment information campaign to show how the EU is equipping business with the tools to combat late payments between businesses and between businesses and public authorities, and to provide information.
+The European Commission has a late payment directive to provide SMEs with the tools and information to combat late payments between businesses and public authorities.

 Cross-border business in the EU